TypeScript's type system brings a level of safety and predictability to

 distinct purposes.
 In this article, we'll explore how generics differ from

-type and when to use each one.
+the unknown type and when to use each one.

 What are Generics?